 Some of the links in this article may contain affiliate links.
 When you purchase using these links, part of the proceeds go to Snowshoe Mag.
 Additionally, as Amazon Associates, we earn from qualifying purchases.
 Please see our disclosure for more details.

 There are times when you are snowshoeing when you are benefiting from all three of these advantages.
 At other times, you may only need one or two.
 Learn the importance of each advantage for your next outing.

 Floatation is the ability of a snowshoe to limit how far your feet sink down into deep or soft snow.
-If you have ever “post holed” by trying to cross deep snow without snowshoes, you know what its about.
+If you have ever “post holed” by trying to cross deep snow without snowshoes, you know what it’s about.

-You can wear snowshoes for many reasons, or perhaps for no particular reason at all.
+So, you can wear snowshoes for many reasons, or perhaps for no particular reason at all.